sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/intro.md

 Positions sent from the LivePing app are publicly visible IF and ONLY IF they are associated with an event.

-* If as a user you hit "Track Now" and never make hit the "make public" button, your track will stay private, and only your user will be able to read it.
+* If as a LivePing user you hit "Start Tracking" and never make hit the "make public" button, your track will stay private, and only your user will be able to read it.
-* If you join an existing event or race from the map view or the event list page, your track will be publicly visible and all user types will be able to read it.
+* If you join an existing event or race from the map view or the event list page, or you make your event public, your track will be publicly visible and all user types will be able to read it.

 Once an event is published, the event and races becomes publicly visible.